Frequently Asked Questions

 Our summer hours are 10am – 7pm Monday, Tuesday and Thursday, 1pm – 7pm on Wednesday, 10am – 5pm on Friday, 10 am – 2pm on Saturday.
 The library is closed on Sundays during the Summer.

 The library is located at 170 Main St, Danbury, CT 06810.
 Click here for a map.

 Where do I park?

 Parking for patrons is available in two lots accessible from Bank St.

-If you are unable to find a parking space or wish to visit the library for more than two hours, parking is also available in nearby parking garages.
+If you are unable to find a parking space, parking is also available in nearby parking garages.
 Click here for directions to parking garages and hourly rates.

 Does the library have free wifi?